agb32/cosmadoc/docs/source/ssh.md

 ## Running programmes with graphical interface

+The preferred method to get a graphical interface is to use [x2go](x2go.md).

-If you wish to open a graphical programme on a login node (i.e. to view a plot in `python`, open a PDF in an `evince` viewer or a picture in `eog`, view an HDF5 file in `hdfviewer`, etc.), you need to add -X flag to forward the X server:
+However if you wish to open a graphical programme from your terminal on a login node (i.e. to view a plot in `python`, open a PDF in an `evince` viewer or a picture in `eog`, view an HDF5 file in `hdfviewer`, etc.), you need to add -X flag to forward the X server:

 `ssh -X USER@login.cosma.dur.ac.uk`